Vietnam.vn - Nền tảng quảng bá Việt Nam

 Problems for the future

-To ease unemployment pressure, the Chinese government has expanded its graduate school enrollment quotas.
-In 2020, amid the pandemic, enrollment increased by 189,000 students, the largest increase since 2017.
-But even with the expanded quotas, competition for graduate programs remains fierce.
+To ease unemployment pressure, the Chinese government has expanded its graduate school enrollment quota.
+In 2020, amid the pandemic, enrollment increased by 189,000 students – the largest increase since 2017.
+However, even with the expanded quota, competition for graduate programs remains fierce.

-In 2023, only 1.3 million candidates, including those who were recommended without taking the exam, were accepted, according to official figures.
+In 2023, only 1.3 million candidates, including those who were recommended without taking the exam, according to official figures.
 The kaoyan written exam is usually held in late December, followed by an interview round in March.
-Final results are announced in late April.
+The final results are announced in late April.

 China will continue to expand its postgraduate enrollment quota in the coming years, according to Guo Peng, an official at the Ministry of Education.